YogiBear52/Standards/Methodology/Dev/Logging/Logging.md

   - Number of threads
   - Memory taken by server + Total memory usage on container/VM

+## Production Tests

+- E2E and Integration tests will run on your production environment.
+- They will produce logs as usual user, Make sure to log them as for a specific testing-user so you can identify them.
+- Log all the tests results that will lated be used for Production-Health monitoring

 ## Business Logs

 Hey lazy developer.
 Sometimes good KPI's logs(Business logs) are not so simple.
 Sometime they require to log a flow, a funnel and complicated scenarios.
 Treat it as a regular task, it may take you time to develop it.